mrinaljain/namaste-react/README.md

 - why do we write crossorigin in script tag ? to tell browser that we need to send credentials or nor ( ananomous , use-credentials ) are the two possible values.

+-  What is State in React and how do you manage it?

 ### TODO